 - Melting chocolate – Use dark chocolate or milk chocolate melts for this recipe.
 It melts into a smooth chocolate coating.
 Substitute the melting chocolate for chocolate chips if needed.
 I prefer using chocolate melting wafers for these treats.
 Melting wafers melt more evenly than other chocolates.
 They also set quickly and firmly.

 - Banana – Slice a ripe banana into thin 1/2″ slices.
 The banana adds a delicious sweetness and creaminess to these bites.

 - Double boiler – This is only needed if you are melting the chocolate on the stovetop.

 - Parchment Paper – These peanut butter banana bites need a non-stick surface while the set.
 It makes it easier to peel the snacks up and store them.

 How to Make These Peanut Butter Pretzel Bites

-Then, top each slice with a small dollop of creamy peanut butter.
-Our preferred brand is Kirkland’s Signature Organic peanut butter.
-We buy it in bulk at Costco.
+Step Two – Then, top each slice of banana with a small dollop of creamy peanut butter.

 Melt chocolate melting wafers on the stovetop using a saucepan and double boiler.
 Fill the bottom of the saucepan with water.
 The water should not touch the bottom of the double boiler.
 If you don’t have a double boiler, a heat-safe bowl also works.
 I prefer a double boiler because they have handles that don’t get hot.
 This makes them easier to move around after the chocolate melts.